yeonholee50/NyxHub/README.md

-# Nyxhub
+# 🌌 NyxHub

-NyxHub is a distributed file-sharing application designed to provide secure, fast, and decentralized file transfers.
+NyxHub is a centralized file-sharing application designed to provide secure, fast, and decentralized file transfers.
 With the name taken as an inspiration from Greek mythology, NyxHub operates seamlessly, ensuring that your data flows effortlessly across a global network.

-## Features
+## ✨ Features
-- **Decentralized Architecture:** Leverages peer-to-peer networking to ensure no single point of failure.
+✅ means already supported
+🚧 means currently under implementation

+- **🔗 Centralized Sharing Architecture:** Leverages file sharing via database. ✅
-- **Secure Transfers:** Implements end-to-end encryption for all file exchanges.
+- **🔒 Secure Transfers:** Implements end-to-end encryption for all file exchanges. ✅
-- **Cross-Platform Support:** Compatible with Windows, macOS, and Linux.
+- **💻 Cross-Platform Support:** Compatible with Windows, macOS, and Linux. ✅
-- **Efficient Sharing:** Optimized algorithms for fast and reliable data transfer.
+- **🚀 Efficient Sharing:** Optimized algorithms for fast and reliable data transfer.
-- **User-Friendly Interface:** Simple and intuitive design for all user levels.
+- **🖱️ User-Friendly Interface:** Simple and intuitive design for all user levels. ✅
-- **Destination-Based Sharing:** Allows users to send files directly to a specific user by username, which are securely stored in a database for retrieval.
+- **📤 Destination-Based Sharing:** Allows users to send files directly to a specific user by username, which are securely stored in a database for retrieval. ✅
-- **Custom Encryption & Scrambling:** Data encryption and scrambling implemented in C/C++ for enhanced performance and security.
+- **🛡️Custom Encryption & Scrambling:** Data encryption and scrambling implemented in C/C++ for enhanced performance and security. 🚧

-## Installation
+## ⚙️ Installation

-### Prerequisites
+### 📋 Prerequisites
 - **Node.js** (v16.0 or higher)
 - **npm** (v7.0 or higher)

-### Steps
+### 🛠️ Steps
 1. Clone the repository:
    ```bash
    git clone https://github.com/yeonholee50/NyxHub.git